 If you want to go off-the-beaten-path and have a 4×4, consider adding on a visit to Aldeyjarfoss and Hrafnabjargafoss.
 These two waterfalls are located in an ancient lava field and they feel like they are in the middle of nowhere.
 This detour adds on 3 hours and 90 km to this day.

-In the afternoon, go whale watching from Húsavík, the best place in Iceland to go whale watching.
+In the afternoon, join one of these whale watching tours from Húsavík, the best place in Iceland to go whale watching.

 Sleep in Mývatn.